 What’s ethos?
 That vital and indispensable attribute of credibility.

 In this episode of Preachers Talk, Jeremy Meeks pulls from the mailbag and asks Ed Copeland and David Helm questions about preaching.

 In this episode of Preachers Talk, Jeremy Meeks chats with David Helm and K. Edward Copeland about how to thoughtfully conclude a sermon.

-Jeremy Meeks chats with David Helm and Ed Copeland about preaching in a distracted age.
+Jeremy Meeks chats with David Helm and K. Edward Copeland about preaching and typology.

 Jeremy Meeks chats with David Helm and Robert Kinney of The Charles Simeon Trust about this under-discussed topic.

 In this episode of Preachers Talk, David Helm sits in the interviewer’s chair and chats with Ed Copeland and Jeremy Meeks about how to approach guest preaching.